- Application Information

 Bangor, ME 04401

 The Director of Admissions will consider the application for readmission on the basis of space availability, program availability, and past academic performance.
-Upon review of the student’s request and examination of the required data, the student will be notified by letter of the decision regarding his/her readmission to the University.
+Upon review of the student’s request and examination of the required data, the student will be notified by letter of the decision regarding their readmission to the University.

 The University may recognize applicable credit based on the American Council on Education's Guide to the Evaluation of Educational Experience in the Armed Services.
 Interested applicants must provide a DD 214, a DD 295, AART, SMART, JST, and/or other appropriate credentials for evaluation.